Executive Assistant to the President

 What TLI perennial crop do you look forward to eating most, and how would you prepare it?

-I tried Kernza® for the first time at the TLI Christmas party in a bread.
+I tried Kernza® bread for the first time at a TLI Christmas party.
 It was delicious, and I would like some more, please!

 What’s one aspect of your life history that most people don’t know or wouldn’t expect?

 When I first moved to Chicago to try to make a living as a musician, I spent about a year doing all kinds of odd/temp jobs − including being a costumed mascot at a summer festival and getting my head shaved bald for a commercial – before I decided to get a “real” job.
 I still kept playing in bands though!

 I hated dressing up and liked being outside.
 If I was inside, my nose was usually in a book.
 My favorite thing was going “exploring” with my siblings and friends, whether as a made-up game in our backyard or roaming the sandbar by the river.